 A second benefit of gas ducted systems is that unlike split systems, they can be used to heat up the whole house through the same heating unit.
 You can easily heat up spaces in the home that aren’t close to where the heating unit is located.
 The location of the heating unit will depend on the design of your house, and could be placed either under your flooring, or in the ceiling.
 Since the heating unit produces heat through gas, you can expect cheaper bills in comparison to split systems that run on electricity.

 Stay warm this winter with Dale Air.
 Get in touch with us for heating and cooling systems Melbourne wide.
 Not sure what heating system would be right for your home?
-Talk to us today for an inspection and customized heating solutions for your home or commercial space.
+Talk to us today for an inspection and customised heating solutions for your home or commercial space.